ioBroker/ioBroker.lovelace/README.md

 * (Garfonso) Fix: tilt command was not correctly processed in ioBroker
 * (Garfonso) Fix: conversion issues in alarm control panel
 * (Garfonso) Fix: missed update if auto and manual entity were created from same ioBroker device
-* (Garfonso) Change: Subscribe ids for all config elements that look like entity_ids (fixes tankerkoenig card)
+* (Garfonso) Change: Subscribe ids for all config elements contain valid entity_ids (fixes tankerkoenig card and secondary-entity-row)

 ### 2.0.6 (2021-08-31)
 * (Garfonso) Add manual entity support for geo_location (inofficial currently)